 Han’s Christian Andersen, an author, best remembered for his fairy tales, wrote The Snow Queen, which was published in December of 1844.

 We will look at some of the principal characters, and I will ask you to look deeper with me into the mirror and inspect your right eye (spiritual sight).
 If we are His image-bearers, why do we have ogre eyes and a distorted vision of people in our families, ministries, and lives?
-Is there a shard of glass that needs to be removed or a tiny grain of sand?
-Suspicion the size of a grain of sand. . .
+Is there a shard of glass that needs to be removed?
+Is there a tiny particle?
 Let us start out with Han’s voice as he tells a beloved tale of becoming unfrozen and bringing healing to our eye gate and our ear gate, for if we silence the outside noise, and cleanse our eyes, we can hear light.
 Have you ever heard light?

 “One day, an evil trolling ogre made a mirror that had the property of diminishing everything wonderful, good, kind, and beautiful that was reflected in it into virtually nothing.
 Matter a fact, things that were bad only grew worse.